Ridgway Adventure · "Stretch, don't cruise"

 Over the six days we undertake a challenging two day mountain expedition into remote terrain with two nights of wild camping; spend a full day sea kayaking from the adventure school, exploring Loch Laxford towards the open Atlantic coastline; rock climb and abseil; learn survival skills, focused on fire lighting and wild cooking; raft build and raft race; wild swim; survive overnight on an uninhabited island as an independent group and relax and reflect on a strip of white sand beach on the final day before returning home.

 The experiences on the mountain and on 'survival island' are reviewed as a team with Mark and Rebecca.
-Lessons learned in this environment are applicable in any walk of life and the school staff who come with the pupils see it as no coincidence that the young people who come in Year 9 and 10 go on to hold positions of responsibility in later years at the school.
+Lessons learned in this environment are applicable in any walk of life and the school staff who come with the pupils see it as no coincidence that the young people who come to us go on to hold positions of responsibility in later years at the school.

 » See a news page story from St John's trip to Ardmore in 2016